Bo Frese

 Before I suggest anything, I need to understand what's actually going on — not just what looks like it's going on from the outside.

 That means talking to people.
 A lot of people.
-Not just the managers who hired me, but the architects, the developers, the testers, the UX designers, the people in ops who keep things running.
-Anyone close enough to the product to have a real opinion about what's working and what isn't.
+Not just the managers who hired me, but the architects, the developers, the testers, the UX designers, the product owners, the business people closest to the market — anyone close enough to the product to have a real opinion about what's working and what isn't.

 I can have these conversations the way I do because I'm not an outsider to the work.
-I've been a developer, an architect, a team lead.
+I've been a developer, an architect, a team lead — and I've spent years on the other side of that work too, coaching teams and helping organisations change how they work.
 I still write code.
 I still build products — because I genuinely love it, and because staying close to the craft is what keeps my advice grounded in reality rather than theory.
 When I sit down with a senior developer or an architect, they know I understand their world.
 Not in the abstract.
 In the specific, daily, frustrating, satisfying reality of actually building something.

 What I'm looking for isn't opinions about what to fix.
 It's signals — different kinds of insight about the same system.
 I seek out three groups in particular: